 Since Brexit, the PRA has been working on the UK version of Solvency II (Solvency UK) which includes reforms to the matching adjustment rules.
-One of the key objectives, as stated by the Treasury, is to lead to more insurance investment in infrastructure, and other illiquid assets to support the UK economy.
+One of the key objectives, as stated by the Treasury, is to promote more insurance investment in infrastructure, and other illiquid assets to support the UK economy.
 This is very much in alignment with the narrative for pension assets where the current government also wants to increase investments in private assets.

-Note: Given the recent election, it should be noted that the Labour party has shown great support for the Solvency II reform.
-The previous Shadow Economic Secretary to the Treasury, Tulip Siddiq, said at an Association of British Insurers (ABI) conference earlier this year that a future Labour government would go beyond regulatory reform and "smash down the blockers to investments".
+Note: It should be noted that the Labour party has shown great support for the Solvency II reform.
+Former City Minister, Tulip Siddiq, said at the launch of the capital markets industry taskforce conference that the Labour government would unapologetically reinvigorate capital markets including "proposals to encourage the investment of capital freed by Solvency II reforms into UK infrastructure and green industries".

-The new rules allow for 10% of the matching adjustment benefit to be attributable to highly predictable cashflows (rather than fixed cashflows) and make sub-investment grade assets efficient from a matching adjustment perspective by removing what has been known as the "BBB cliff".
+The new rules21 allow for 10% of the matching adjustment benefit to be attributable to highly predictable cashflows (rather than fixed cashflows) and make sub-investment grade assets efficient from a matching adjustment perspective by removing what has been known as the "BBB cliff"22.
 Additionally, the PRA will look to streamline the matching adjustment application process for certain assets.